iheathers/DataWarehouse/Project 1/report.md

 1. **Data Cleaning**: Handling missing values, correcting any inaccuracies, and standardizing formats.
 2. **Schema Design**: Deciding on a suitable schema to organize these datasets efficiently.
 3. **Integration**: Combining related data from different datasets based on common attributes like country names or years.

-Would you like to proceed with any specific dataset for cleaning or should we discuss the schema design for the warehouse next?